-Nonlactational mastitis is the inflammation of the breast tissue that is not related to lactation.
+Non-lactational mastitis is the inflammation of the breast tissue that is not related to lactation.
 It includes idiopathic granulomatous mastitis and periductal mastitis.

-Periductal mastitis is idiopathic inflammation of subareolar breast ducts that has been associated with smoking, thus It can be found both in men and women.
+Periductal mastitis is idiopathic inflammation of subareolar breast ducts that has been associated with smoking, thus it can be found both in men and women.
 Cotinine, which is a nicotine derivative, has been implicated in the pathogenesis with necrosis and inflammation of the breast ducts.
 The most common organisms isolated are staphylococci, enterococci, bacteroides and anaerobic streptococci.

-Clinical picture is similar to lactational mastitis with inflammation and infection that may progress to abscess formation and sometimes a draining fistula to the skin surface.
+The clinical picture is similar to lactational mastitis with inflammation and infection that may progress to abscess formation and sometimes a draining fistula to the skin surface.

 Smoking cessation is the first step in management.
 Periductal mastitis can be managed with antibiotics according to culture and sensitivity results.
 Amoxicillin-clavulanate is commonly used or clindamycin as an alternative.

 Abscess formation or fistula should be treated surgically with drainage and duct excision to avoid recurrence.
-Drainage of the abscess only without excision of the necrotic duct is associated with high rate of abscess recurrence and fistula formation.
+Drainage of the abscess only without excision of the necrotic duct is associated with a high rate of abscess recurrence and fistula formation.

 Idiopathic granulomatous mastitis

-Peripheral multicentric inflammation of the breast of unknown etiology characterized by small peripheral abscesses, peau d’orange of the overlying skin, sinus formation and axillary lymphadenopathy.
+Peripheral multicentric inflammation of the breast of unknown etiology is characterized by small peripheral abscesses, peau d’orange of the overlying skin, sinus formation and axillary lymphadenopathy.